-Photo 12 - This child has corneal ulceration.
-He has not had a dose of vitamin A in the
+2. Photo 9 - This child has corneal clouding.
+He has not had a dose of vitamin A in the last 6 months.

-past 6 months.

-On what days should this child receive vitamin A?

 What eye drops should be given, if any?

+3. Photo 10 - This child has a Bitot's spot and inflammation.
+He has not had a dose of vitamin A in the last 6 months.

+What eye drops should be given, if any?
+4. Photo 12 - This child has corneal ulceration.
+He has not had a dose of vitamin A in the past 6 months.

+What eye drops should be given, if any?

-Photo 15 - The child has +++ dermatosis.
+5. Photo 15 - The child has +++ dermatosis.

 What treatment should this child get?

 When you have completed this exercise, please discuss your answers with a facilitator.

 This exercise will be done as a group.
-Your facilitator will prompt you as you set up the multi-chart.
+Your facilitator will prompt you as you set up the multichart.
 Obtain a blank multi-chart to use in this exercise.
 (There should be a supply in your classroom.)
 When you have completed this exercise, save the filled multi-chart for later use in Exercise C.